hstarmans/hexastorm/developer.md

 export NEXTPNR_ICE40="yowasp-nextpnr-ice40"
 ```
 Run  ```source ~/.bashrc``` afterwards.
-You can enable wifi using [link](https://github.com/sraodev/Raspberry-Pi-Headless-Setup-via-Network-Manager)
+You can enable wifi using [link](https://github.com/sraodev/Raspberry-Pi-Headless-Setup-via-Network-Manager).
+Using the raspberry pi installer you can automatically fix wifi and it will copy password.

 If the behaviour of the FPGA is simulated, signal traces for [GTKWave](http://gtkwave.sourceforge.net/) are generated if the following flag is set.
 ```console